k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05d_tdm_sequence.md

 Example:

 - The TDM project has the CRM, Billing, and Ordering LUs.
-- By default, the sequences are handled without the Catalog, except the Billing LU for which sequences are Catalog-based.
+- By default, the sequences are handled without the Catalog, except for the Billing LU for which sequences are Catalog-based.
 - The TDM_USING_CATALOG_SEQUENCES Global must be set as follows:
   - Shared Global – set to false.
   - Billing LU – set to true.